|Match Days||1st Sunday of each month|

-The International Defensive Pistol Association (IDPA) is a handgun sport that originated in 1996.
+The International Defensive Pistol Association (IDPA) is a handgun sporting organization that originated in 1996.
 While IDPA shares some similarities with USPSA, the primary emphasis is on situational shooting scenarios which might be encountered by a lawfully armed citizen defending self or others.
 Anyone who is interested but has not participated in this sport is suggested to refer to the IDPA website idpa.com.
 There are also numerous IDPA videos available on YouTube that can you can watch.

 One of the unique facets of this sport is that it is geared toward the new or average shooter, and yet it is fun, challenging, and rewarding for the experienced shooter.
 The founders developed the sport so that practical gear and practical firearms may be used competitively.
 The main goal is to test the skill and ability of the individual, not equipment or gamesmanship.